Ronan-H/md5/overview.md

 As part of this document being *"pitched at students  in  the  year  below"*, I have included some question and answer blocks.
 The question should be thought about before opening the answer and reading on.

 ## Repo Contents
+**resources/**: Resources for use in this document.
+This directory can be ignored.

 **test_input/**: Test input files.
 Contains 9 different files of different sizes and types in an attempt to cover as many edge cases as possible.

-**resources/**: Resources for use in this document.
-This directory can be ignored.

 **.gitignore**: Gitignore file, ignoring IDE and compilation files.

 **README.md**: The README file, originally written for the 30% version of this project.

-**md5.c**: MD5 implementation in C. Also contains functions to convert a byte array into blocks, display 32-bit *word* values as bits, display blocks, etc.

 **main.c**: Program entry point, containing *main()*.
 Processes command line options, and implements the hashing, cracking, and testing suites.
 Makes use of *md5.c* for producing hash values.

+**md5.c**: MD5 implementation in C. Also contains functions to convert a byte array into blocks, display 32-bit *word* values as bits, display blocks, etc.

 **md5.h**: Header file containing definitions for both *md5.c* and *main.c*.

+**overview.md *(this file)***: Documentation added for the completion of the 70% rescoped portion of the project.

 ## How to Compile and Run